dhis2/dhis2-docs/src/commonmark/en/content/user/importexport-app.md

 <!--DHIS2-SECTION-ID:metadata_import_summaries-->

 On import request completion, we show import summaries above the import form.
-Any conflicts or errors are shown in a table under the overview summary for the import.
+Any conflicts or errors are shown in the table under the main summary for the import.

 ![](resources/images/import_export/import_summary.png)